COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 However, some powers have the abilities not only to violate liberal rights but also to protect them by restraining some other powers from violating them.
 Armed forces have the abilities not only to violate them but also to protect them directly and physically by restraining some other powers from violating them.
 For example, some armed forces have the abilities to protect the liberal right of life and body by restraining violence from violating it.

-Moreover, not only do some powers have the abilities to violate or to protect liberal rights but also some others have those to secure social rights which will be defined later.
-For example, the administrative power has the ability to promote human lives and health by improving social structures and promoting the welfare.
+Moreover, not only do some powers have the abilities to violate or to protect liberal rights but also some other powers have those to secure social rights which will be defined later.
+For example, some departments of the administrative power has the ability to promote human lives and health by improving social structures and promoting the welfare.

-In addition, powers have the abilities not only to violate, to protect, or to secure human rights but also to destroy or to preserve some other living things and the nature.
-For example 1, the administrative power has the abilities to destroy the nature by overissuing public enterprises and has those to preserve it by regulating its destruction.
+In addition, some powers have the abilities not only to violate, to protect, or to secure human rights but also to destroy or to preserve some other living things and nature.
+For example 1, some departments of the administrative power has the abilities to destroy nature by overissuing public enterprises and some other departments have those to preserve it by regulating its destruction.
 For example 2, armed forces have the abilities to injure or to kill not only some human beings but also some other living things.

 STATE POWERS